 If you are in your 20s, the best auto insurance carriers offer affordable rates, an excellent customer experience and discounts that apply to young drivers.

 Erie tops the list of insurers in North Carolina in this category due to its low rates and availability of discounts and coverages relevant to young drivers, such as the Legacy Discount.
-While Nationwide ranks better on essential coverage, it has lower affordability, customer satisfaction and claims management scores.
+While Nationwide ranks better on essential coverages, it has lower affordability, customer satisfaction and claims management scores.

 Best Car Insurance in North Carolina for Seniors